-As of May 2017, mortgage interest rates have stayed fairly level after edging up at the end of last year.
-For the last week of April 2017, Freddie Mac stated that the average mortgage rate was a very low 4%.
+As of April 2018, mortgage interest rates have stayed fairly level after edging up at the end of last year.
+For the last week of April 2018, Freddie Mac stated that the average mortgage rate was still in the mid 4’s.
 Many home buyers and homeowners looking to refinance have been surprised in a good way because earlier in the year, analysts thought the rates would be in the 4.5% range by now.

 The fact is that mortgage rates in May 2017 are about $35 per month less than they were at the beginning of 2017 on a $350,000 mortgage.

 Check the Current Mortgage Rates for House Buying and Refinancing Today!

 There also are some signs that mortgage interest rates could remain low throughout the rest of the year.
 Here are some of the big reasons why: